tbrouns/eyestalker/README.md

 ## Quick start

-Follow the install instructions on "Releases" page (https://github.com/tbrouns/eyestalker/releases/latest).
+Follow the installation instructions on "Releases" page (https://github.com/tbrouns/eyestalker/releases/latest).
 After starting up the application, a GUI similar to the one shown above should appear, but without the displayed eye image.
 To see the eye tracking algorithm in action, we will test it on a sample data set.
 You can download it from here (*data.zip*):

 [Download data set here](https://drive.google.com/open?id=0Bw57olSwQ4EbOG9kVTAzUjBtNTA)